adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ---

 ### Air quality swiper card:
-The air quality swiper card contains multiple sensor cards showing info like humidity, CO2 and dust levels from an air quality sensor.
-The first card is a custom card showing an air quality score, this can be used with something like an Awair AQ sensor or Amazon AQM sensor.
+A swipable multi-card view with multiple sensor cards showing info like humidity, CO2 and dust levels from an air quality sensor.
+The first card in the swipe view is a custom card showing air quality score, this can be used with something like an Awair or Amazon AQM sensor.
 In the example, I have my awair air quality score showcased here.

 [YAML Code](/air-quality-swiper.yaml)